 The Court of Appeal was clear on this – a spouse would be committing a criminal offence (theft, burglary, and offences under the Computer Misuse Act 1990 and the Data Protection Act 1998) together with breach of confidence and trespass to goods.

 In the case of Imerman, the wife’s Lawyers were ordered to deliver the files of documents to her husband’s Lawyers without retaining copies and the wife’s Lawyers were prevented from using any of the information that they may have recalled from reading the documents.

 Where Does that leave Family Lawyers and Clients Now?

 The Family Lawyer must not read the documents and must send them to the other side’s Lawyer.

 The client is left in the position of having to issue a Court application to resolve financial matters and potentially seek further orders from the Court in respect of document production or seizure and/or asset freezing orders.

-For initial legal advice without the jargon, call the Family Lawyers at Co-op Legal Services on 03306069626 or contact us online and we will help you.
+For initial legal advice call our Family Law & Divorce Lawyers on 03306069626 or contact us online and we will call you.